-A. CHURCH HISTORY
+CHURCH HISTORY

-- 401. CHURCH HISTORY.
+401. CHURCH HISTORY.
 The Church in the First Six Centuries.
 This course is designed to give a clear understanding of the nature of the Church established at Pentecost and developed through the ministry of the apostles, to consider the outstanding developments under the leadership of the Apostolic and Church Fathers, and to acquaint the student with the controversies and the ecumenical councils of the fourth, fifth, and sixth centuries.
 Prescribed, first year, two hours, fall semester.
+Professor Renfer.

-Professor Renfer. - 402.
-CHURCH HISTORY.
+402. CHURCH HISTORY.
 The Church in the Middle Ages.
 A survey of the medieval era giving attention to various aspects of medieval civilization, the ascendency of Rome and the development of the Papacy, the reactionary and reform movements, and the Oriental churches.
 Prescribed, first year, two hours, spring semester.
+Professor Renfer.

-Professor Renfer. - 403.
-CHURCH HISTORY.
+403. CHURCH HISTORY.
 The Church and the Protestant Reformation.
 The national political background of western Europe is reviewed, along with study of the contribution of the Renaissance and Humanism to the era of Reform.
 Special attention is given to the Humanists, the Reformation and Reformers in Germany, Switzerland, France and England, the Counter Reformation and Religious Wars terminating in the Peace of Westphalia.
 Prescribed, second year, two hours, fall semester.
+Professor Renfer.

-Professor Renfer. - 404.
-CHURCH HISTORY.
+404. CHURCH HISTORY.
 The Church in Modern Denominationalism.
 A survey of Romanism in modern times and the Protestant denominations since the Reformation.
 In addition to textbook study and lectures, with emphasis upon American denominations, research projects are aimed at an analysis of Protestant denominational sources and atomization as well as factors of present reintegration activity, with their significance to the church.
 Prescribed, second year, two hours, spring semester.
 Professor Renfer.

 451. EARLY CHURCH HISTORY.
-The expansion of Christianity and its conthict with Judaism and paganism in the first five centuries of the era based on the study of selected patristic writings in translation.
+The expansion of Christianity and its conflict with Judaism and paganism in the first five centuries of the era based on the study of selected patristic writings in translation.
 Courses 401 and 402, or their equivalent, are prerequisite for this course.
-Elective, two hours, fall semester.
+Elective, two hours, fall semester, odd-numbered years.
 Professor Renfer.

 452. ROMANISM.
 A study of the Roman Church, its origin, principles, history and literature together with its influence and effects.
 Course 402 is prerequisite.

-Elective, two hours, spring semester.
+Elective, two hours.
 Professor Nash.

 453. HISTORY OF THE REFORMATION.
 An intensive study of the reformation period, dealing with causes of the Reformation and tracing the history of the movement in the various countries of Western Europe.
 Extensive reading in the period and special study of a chosen subject.
-Elective, two hours, fall semester.
+Elective, two hours, fall semester, even-numbered years.
 Professor Renfer.

 454. PRESBYTERIAN HISTORY AND ADVANCED POLITY.
 The polity of primitive Christianity, the rise of the episcopate out of the Presbyterian form, the recovery of Presbyterian polity through the Reformation.
 American Presbyterian Churches are given particular attention.
 A seminar course with classes at stated intervals.
 Prerequisite, Course 404.
-Elective, two hours, fall semester.
-Professor dependency.
-Elective, two hours, spring semester.
-Professor Renfer.
-456. HISTORY OF FUNDAMENTALISM.
-This course traces the development of what is variously termed fundamentalism, evangelicalism, orthodoxy, and conservatism.
-The various areas and extent of its existence and activities within and without denominationalism are examined.
-This elective is conducted on a seminar basis employing lecture and student research.
-Elective, two hours, fall semester.
-Professor Renfer.
+Elective, two hours, fall semester, odd-numbered years.
+Professor Nash.

 455. TWENTIETH CENTURY CHRISTIANITY.
-An analytical study of such developments and movements in the twentieth century as ecumenicity on the American and world levels, Anglo-Romanism, fundamentalism or evangelicalism, and intwo hours, spring semester.
+An analytical study of such developments and movements in the twentieth century as ecumenicity on the American and world levels, Anglo-Romanism, fundamentalism or evangelicalism, and independency.
+Elective, two hours, spring semester, odd-numbered years.
 Professor Renfer.